 The long-term goal is to use addiction vaccines not only for those already affected but on young people who have never tried drugs to prevent them from becoming addicted in the first place.
 To some, this sounds like a wonderful opportunity, while others recoil in horror at the thought of giving their drug naïve children a heroin or cocaine vaccine and not having trust that some kids can just say no.

-One doctor, writing for the Los Angeles Times, admitted she was sceptical about the idea of addiction vaccines after working in a community where grinding poverty, violence, social inequalities and lack of opportunities were features of everyday life.
+One doctor, writing for the Los Angeles Times, admitted she was skeptical about the idea of addiction vaccines after working in a community where grinding poverty, violence, social inequalities and lack of opportunities were features of everyday life.
 These factors, along with the hopelessness that comes with them, are as strong a driving force as the dopamine neurotransmitter.
 The vaccine in itself may prevent addiction to a certain substance, but the person driven to substance misuse by poor health, pain or depression will still require a release from their spiritual and physical pain and if they can’t find it through their usual drug, may only go looking elsewhere.

-Drug Rehabilitation that Cares
+Seek help in a Drug Rehabilitation Centre that Cares

-A drug rehabilitation program uses the latest in medical science to remove drugs from the system and manage withdrawal side-effects while nurturing the whole person through counselling, mentoring and relaxation in a calming environment.
-Social workers can also provide support to every family member that has been affected by a loved one’s addiction and look at the issues that brought them there in the first place to help bring about a permanent abstinence.
+A drug rehabilitation program uses the latest in medical science to remove drugs from the system and manage withdrawal side-effects while nurturing the whole person through counseling, mentoring and relaxation in a calming environment.
+Social workers can also provide support to every family member that has been affected by a loved one’s addiction and look at the issues that brought them there in the first place to help bring about permanent abstinence.